 Editors of the book include the founder members of the International Medical Geology Association.
-On the other collaborators of the book are professionals from universities and research centers in Europe, America, Australia, Africa, New Zealand, and Asia.
+The other collaborators of the book are professionals from universities and research centers in Europe, America, Australia, Africa, New Zealand, and Asia.

-What is ‘Medical Geology’?
+What is ‘Medical Geology’

 In specific the book starts with the explanation that ‘medical geology is the science dealing with the relationship between natural geological factors and health in humans and animals and with understanding the influence of ordinary environmental factors on the geographical distribution of such health problems’.
 It continues with a brief reference on the pioneers of the concept ‘medical geology’: Paracelsus and Hippocrates.

 In addition, the history of medical geology development is extensively explained.
 Starting with the foundations of science, the authors start lining ancient findings on Chinese and Greek medicine.
 The story ends with the development of science by gaining knowledge from single-element health studies.

 In order to understand elements and how they can cause damage, someone needs to have basic knowledge of environmental biology.
 This part of the book emphasizes the importance of the biogeochemical cycle and the concept of bioavailability.
 Hence environmental biology can describe the interaction between geological and anthropogenic sources and life.

 Moreover, it is introducing the goal of medical geology to distinguish anthropogenic sources from natural sources.
 In addition, it also gives chemical knowledge on elements’ behavior within cells and the uptake mechanisms into organisms.

 Finally, the sections discuss the physiology and toxicity of elements by giving a number of examples to specific elements.

 This part of the book is essential for any medical geologist as it explains that the presence of elements is not equal to health problems.
 More importantly, the bioavailability of the elements is to cause health issues.